ArduPilot/ardupilot_wiki/dev/source/docs/apmcopter-adding-a-new-flight-mode.rst

         }

-   Below is an excerpt from `mode_stabilize.cpp <https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/mode_stabilize.cpp>`__'s update method (called 400 times per second) that decodes the user's input, then sends new targets to the attitude controller.
+   Below is an excerpt from `mode_stabilize.cpp <https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/mode_stabilize.cpp>`__'s run method (called 400 times per second) that decodes the user's input, then sends new targets to the attitude controller.

    ::